 Surgeries

 Routine spays (female ovariohysterectomy) and neuters (male) of dogs and cats are performed daily in our state of the art surgical suite.
 Anesthesia is carefully monitored with advanced equipment.
 Our anesthesia monitor tracks blood pressure, body temperature, oxygen levels, and EKG (heart electrical activity) while our outstanding and experienced veterinary technicians provide continuous hands-on monitoring of your pet.
-We will use a laser during your pet's surgery which is more comfortable for your pet and speeds up the healing process.
+Most surgical procedures use a laser during your pet's surgery to make the incision and separate tissue.
+This is more comfortable for your pet, eliminates bleeding, and speeds up the healing process.
 More information on laser surgery can be found below.

-More complicated surgeries can also be performed such as Cystotomies (bladder stone removal), Enterotomies (stomach or intestinal foreign body removal), and exploratory abdominal surgery.
+More complicated surgeries can also be performed such as mass removals, amputations, cystotomies (bladder stone removal), enterotomies (stomach or intestinal foreign body removal), and exploratory abdominal surgery.
 Cruciate ligament repairs and orthopedic (bone) surgeries can also be performed on a limited basis.
+We also have a traveling surgeon who can perform many additional procedures in our hospital, decreasing the need for referral.
+However, some patients and some conditions benefit most from the examination, surgical skills and follow up care of a referral hospital.
+We do not hesitate to refer cases if that is what is best for your pet.
 Pain levels are constantly monitored and addressed quickly with a number of different effective medications.
+We use topical pain meds, local block pain meds, injectable medications, and oral medications both for pain and anxiety.
 Laser TreatmentsLaser surgery and laser therapy are two distinctly different services performed using a laser unit.
 Laser surgery is used in place of a scalpel and uses a light beam to cut.
 Laser therapy uses light to heal injured tissue faster and more effectively.
 Therapy can be used on your pet's incision to speed healing or on infections (skin/ears) to kill bacteria or can be used on painful joints or muscle injuries, including chronic arthritis.

 Laser SurgeryMost of our surgeries are performed with a Crystal Diode Laser, which produces an invisible beam of light that can remove a precise layer of tissue at one time.
 This can reduce your pet's post-operative recovery time, leading to a quicker return of normal activities.
 The benefits of laser surgery include:

 Less Pain - the laser seals nerve endings as it "cuts", so your pet may require fewer anesthetics during the operation, also reducing pain after the surgery.
 Less Bleeding - the laser also seals small blood vessels during the surgery, greatly reducing blood loss.
-Less Swelling - the laser energy does not crush, tear, or bruise the tissue because there is no physical contact with the tissue.
+Less Swelling - the laser energy does not crush, tear, or bruise the tissue.
 Laser Therapy

-RadiologyRadiographs (x-rays) are performed and processed on site and evaluated by our doctors.
+RadiologyDigital radiographs (x-rays) are performed and evaluated by our doctors.
 Orthopedic problems such as bone fractures, dislocations, and growth related problems are routinely x-rayed , as well as heart, lung, and abdominal areas, to determine the problem and needed treatment.
 Consultations with orthopedic surgeons and radiologists can be requested for complicated problems.
-Limited ultrasound exams can be performed for selected problems.
-Complicated cases requiring ultrasound are referred for board specialist evaluation.
+Our radiographs can be emailed to specialists for a quick consult.
+We coordinate with PA Mobile Ultrasound to have ultrasound scans performed several times a month.
+This process involves getting the scan performed here, and having the history, scan, radiographs and blood results sent to a specialist.
+We receive a report the following day with diagnosis and recommendations.
+Limited ultrasound exams can be performed for pregnancy diagnosis here.
+Complicated and urgent cases may be referred for board specialist evaluation.

 LaboratoryPre-surgical and emergency bloodwork can be performed in our hospital laboratory or sent out to Antech Diagnostics for more complete diagnostic evaluation or uncommon tests.
 Heartworm, Lyme, Anaplasmosis, and Erhlichia testing for dogs as well as Leukemia and Immune-deficiency virus testing for cats is performed daily in our lab.
 We can evaluate fecal samples for parasites in house, but send them out for a more accurate and consistent testing method unless the patient has diarrhea.
 Several university laboratories are also used for more detailed hormonal and disease testing, as well as to diagnose exotic species and birds.

-Reproductive ServicesScheduled caesarian sections and pregnancy diagnosis with x-rays, ultrasound, and blood testing allow us to offer a complete array of services to local breeders.
+Reproductive ServicesScheduled caesarian sections and pregnancy diagnosis with x-rays, ultrasound, and blood testing allow us to offer some services to local breeders.
+We can run in house progesterone testing in 20 minutes.

 Pet Pharmacy & SuppliesLittlestown Veterinary Hospital maintains a pharmacy and carries prescription diets from Hills, Purina, and Royal Canin.
 We also stock heartworm preventative and flea and tick treatments and preventatives.
 We carry a number of dental care products from CET, including chews, dental rinses, pet toothbrushes, pet toothpaste, and water additives.
 The Douxo line of shampoos and ear products have been essential to effective treatment of our allergic pets.
 Medications can be administered in Pill Pockets for some pets or can be formulated by a formulating pharmacy into a liquid or, occasionally, transdermal drops, which are absorbed after being placed in the ear.
 We work with a formulating pharmacy to customize medications for difficult to medicate patients.
 No prescription products can be dispensed without a physical exam performed on the patient, as Pennsylvania law requires.

-Pet Identification and Microchip SystemWe recommend that your pet be microchipped with the HomeAgain microchip system.
+We also offer delivery from an online pharmacy, which has a very wide selection of products from flea/tick medications to heartworm preventatives, to many medications we are unable to carry due to infrequent use.
+The web store is supplied by our regular suppliers, so we trust the sourcing and shipment implicitly.
+We do approve other online orders provided the patient has been seen for the issue recently.
+As stated above, Pennsylvania law requires a current doctor-patient relationship and physical exam of the patient in order to legally dispense medications.
+Pet Identification and Microchip SystemWe recommend that all pets be microchipped with the HomeAgain microchip system.
 This simple procedure can be done during an appointment or surgical procedure and is very quick.
 It leaves a permanent identification which can be traced back to you.
 Every humane society and SPCA has a universal scanner to try to get pets back to their own homes.
 The microchip also proves your ownership of a pet should that be an issue.
+Microchips are the best possible way to make sure your animal can be identified.